·

 Therefore, be you, and be easy to understand within a matter of seconds.
 Pinterest users will quickly scan your profile and decide whether you are worthy of a follow or not.

-If they take a quick glance through your boards, they’ll also know what content you’re sharing out.
+If they take a quick glance through your boards, they’ll also know what content you’re sharing.

 So you need to make sure you have the following: